Not dreaming at moment of understanding—even in a dream

 Can there be any understanding in a dream?
 [No.]

 Really?
 So, does this mean that while dreaming there are only akusala moments?
-Did you dream last night?
-[Yes.]

 About?
 Only akusala?
-Or one can dream about kusala events too?
+Or can one dream about kusala events too?
 So, what did you dream about last night?
 [I can't remember.]

 So, can there be other kusala moments?
 Not just dreaming about Dhamma discussions.
 [I don't know.]

-So now, is it wholesome thinking or unwholesome thinking right now?
+So, is it wholesome thinking or unwholesome thinking right now?
 [Mostly unwholesome.]

 So, in a dream, mostly...?
 [For sure, Ajahn.]

-Citta can be wholesome also while dreaming
+Citta can also be wholesome while dreaming

-And Sotapanna?
+And a Sotāpanna?
 [Still has dreams.]

 Kusala or akusala?
 [I think he still has akusala cittas...]

-At any moment or just not in dreams?
+At any moment, or just not in dreams?
 [Yes, like now.]
 Yes.

 Do you know now whether the past moment was kusala or akusala?
 [It can be known, Ajahn.]